Neighborhood Streets Program: First-Year Solutions

 Neighborhood Speed Watch Program

-This program allows citizens the opportunity to check out a radar unit and record the speeds of vehicles traveling in their neighborhood.
-The registered owners are identified (through the Department of Motor Vehicles) and sent a confidential courtesy letter asking them to reduce their speeds.
-The letters are not citations, but reminders about the posted speed and the community's concern for safety.
+This program allows your neighborhood to check out a radar unit to record vehicle speeds.
+The unit identifies the registered owners through the Department of Motor Vehicles.
+The owners are sent confidential courtesy letters, asking them to slow down.
+The letters are not citations; they are reminders about speed limits and neighborhood safety concerns.

-The installation of raised buttons placed in a design sequence across the roadway, serving as a "wake up" call, alerting the motorist to an upcoming situation.
-These may be used in conjunction with curves, crosswalks, pavement legends, and warning or speed signs.
+Installing raised buttons across the road, serves as a "wake up" call, alerting drovers to upcoming situations.
+These strips are often used before curves, crosswalks and warning or speed signs.